 Considering all of this, plus the fact that this amazingly rich and diverse folklore is found in such a small country as Croatia, indicates why LADO is unique and why it has become a world class ensemble.
 Concerts have met with the unanimous enthusiasm of both audiences and critics worldwide.
 LADO is regarded as one of the world's best folk ensembles.
 LADO has performed on the stages of some of the world's most prestigous theatres and concert halls These incluse the Royal Albert Hall in London, theatres on New York's Broadway, the Tchaikovsky Concert Hall in Moscow and the Mann Auditorium in Tel Aviv, plus numerous opera houses, and at festivals, world exhibitions, the Olympic Games...

-For its work in promoting aspects of national heritage, LADO has received many prizes and awards, including: the Annual INA prize for promoting Croatian culture worldwide in 2006; a total of 24 Porin awards, including the Porin Lifetime Achievement Award in 2002; four City of Zagreb Awards (in 1963, 1968, 2002 and 2009); the Orlando Award at the 54th Dubrovnik Summer Festival in 2003; two Ivan Lukačić awards at the 34th and 44th Varaždin Baroque Evenings (in 2004 and 2014) and the Charter of the Croatian President for 60 years of artistic work (in 2009).
+For its work in promoting aspects of national heritage, LADO has received many prizes and awards, including: the Annual INA prize for promoting Croatian culture worldwide in 2006; a total of 24 Porin awards, including the Porin Lifetime Achievement Award in 2002; five City of Zagreb Awards (in 1963, 1968, 2002, 2009 and 2017); the Orlando Award at the 54th Dubrovnik Summer Festival in 2003; two Ivan Lukačić awards at the 34th and 44th Varaždin Baroque Evenings (in 2004 and 2014) and the Charter of the Croatian President for 60 years of artistic work (in 2009).
 In 2002, the LADO Ensemble was the European representative at the 6th World Symposium on Choral Music in Minneapolis, United States.

 LADO Ensemble is more than just a dance ensemble.
 Although dance concerts are the primary focus of LADO's repertoire, singing and musical concerts by the ensemble as well as singing performances by the Ladarice, i.e. female members of the ensemble, LADO Vocalists, i.e. male members of the ensemble and performances by the LADO Orchestra are also often presented.